christopherwhull/aircraft-dashboard/PYTHON_SCRIPTS_README.md

-# Aircraft Dashboard - Python Scripts
+# AirSquawk - Python Scripts

 This directory contains Python utilities for managing and testing the Aircraft Dashboard server.
 All PowerShell scripts have been converted to Python for cross-platform compatibility.